Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 "binary" distribution haphazardly is not an option.

-Eventually, a feasible approach for such distribution emerged in the form of the "wheel" format (which essentially creates a bubble for each package that brings along all the required libraries, but hides them from others through a clever mechanism).
+Eventually, a feasible approach for such distribution emerged in the form of the "wheel" format, which essentially creates a bubble for each package that brings along all the required libraries, but hides them from others through a clever mechanism.
 While wheels still have some downsides (especially on the maintainer-side), they are a massive improvement over the situation that existed before, and nowadays, most Python packages are installable through wheels from PyPI.